 • % ratio - up to three solvents

 • I/O — dedicated and user defined I/O

 • Pulsed Flow- so you can program the pulse easily

 This pump is engineered to provide flow accuracy within 0.5% and reproducibility within 0.05%.
 Up to four stainless steel syringes from 20 ml to 200 ml pump at a range of 50.70 nl/min to 144.1 ml/min.

 Maximum Experimental Versatility

 The pump can be oriented vertically or horizontally for optimum experimental connectivity.
-This pump comes standard to hold 1 syringe.
+This pump comes standard to hold 4 stainless steel syringes.